ywef/Ywef/README.md

 ---

-- 🔭 I'm a Linux Enthusiast who likes to play around with Computers and stuff.
+- 🔭 I'm a tech entauthist who likes to play around with Computers and stuff.
 - 🌱 I’m currently playing around with iphone main os  and jailbreaking newer devices

 ---